19 Interesting VPN Statistics You Need to Know in 2023

 (Forbes, Security)

-Data Management is an important policy for workplaces and businesses.
+Data management is an essential policy for workplaces and businesses.
 Sensitive data and information are always at the forefront of communications.
 Because of this, using VPN can shift how any business conducts its activities.

 (Forbes)